Psychological Safety and Innovation

 Berne Brown’s book Dare to Lead mentions that accepting yourself is the first step towards brave leadership, and it could be extended to the team.
 Diverse teams come from different backgrounds and have different perspectives and methods for solving problems.
 THIS IS A GOOD THING!
 If companies are not careful, they may find themselves losing wonderful talent.

-Building products is more than technique and rigid process; in fact, agile methodologies urge leaders to not rely on process as an end all be all.
-The agile manifesto itself points out that we should pay more attention to “individuals and interactions over processes and tools.”
+Building products is more than technique and rigid process; in fact, Agile methodologies urge leaders to not rely on process as an end all be all.
+The Agile manifesto itself points out that we should pay more attention to “individuals and interactions over processes and tools.”
 You’d be surprised how often this can be reversed.

 Project Aristotle is a study looking at Google teams to determine what the factors were for high performing teams.
 Guess what?
 The team composition doesn’t matter.
 At the end of the day, it’s all about the team dynamics and operations.
 Teams with a culture of belonging and inclusion lead from their heart and take action proactively.
 This creates a team of missionaries working towards something they believe in versus a team of mercenaries being paid to undertake a task.